 Since then this brilliant man was possessed by the dream of building a machine capable of automatically carrying out any arithmetic operation.
 To this end he devoted the years from 1824 until his death in 1871.

-Charles Babbage, to overcome the inaccuracies and errors of numerical tables, such as those of logarithms, built the prototype of a first machine that he called "Differential Machine".
-This project turned out to be so interesting that the British government granted him a loan of 1500 pounds that allowed him to continue the work.
-In 1824 the Royal Astronomical Society awarded him the gold medal.
+To remedy the inaccuracies and errors of the numerical tables, such as those of logarithms, Charles Babbage built the prototype of a first machine which he called "differential machine".
+This project proved so interesting that the British government granted him a funding of 1500 pounds that he allowed him to continue the work.
+In 1824 the Royal Astronomical Society gave him the gold medal.

-Unfortunately, due to the inadequacy of the technologies of the time, and despite the commitment of its inventor, the machine was never completed.
+Unfortunately, for the inadequacy of the technologies of the time, and despite the commitment of its inventor, the machine was never completed.
 And, in 1833, the British government also revoked its funding.

-However, Charles Babbage, with firm determination, continued his studies with the intention of designing and building a new machine capable of performing any arithmetic operation and of solving in principle every mentally conceivable arithmetic problem.
-He devised a second, much more complex machine: the "Analytical Machine" based on a punched card program.
-There, one could already recognize the fundamental parts of a modern computer.
+However, Charles Babbage, with firm determination, continued his studies in order to design and create a new machine capable of carrying out any arithmetic operation and to solve any mentally conceivable arithmetic problem in principle.
+Thus he designed a second much more complex machine: the "analytical machine" based on a perforated cards program.
+There, the fundamental parts of a modern calculator could already be recognized.

 Operation: